 2.3 Advisory Committees

 Advisory committees are a venue for college-wide conversations on topics chosen by the college as important and worthy of concentrated college-wide energy.
 These groups are not required by law or regulation.
 The groups are charged by the College President with performing specific functions that benefit the college community, and are dissolved upon completion of purpose.
 Membership is voluntary.
 These committees are generally representative of the college constituencies most appropriate to the charge of the group.
-Committees make recommendations to the appropriate Vice President.
+Committees make recommendations to the appropriate Vice-President.

 (Note: These Advisory Committees are to be differentiated from CTE Advisory Committees, which are connected to career-technical programs at the College, and are mandated by CCR Title 5.)